gpetrousis/FoodJammingUI/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-For a detailed guide read [Contribution guidelines for this project](CONTRIBUTING.md)
+For a detailed guide read [Contribution guidelines](docs/CONTRIBUTING.md) for this project.

 ## Design decisions
 ### Typography